JMWebDevelopment/Nuovo/readme.txt

 == Changelog ==

-= RC 1 =
+= 1.0.5 =
-A bit of an initial release for others to test and debug the theme.
-Will be erased once version 1.0 is released.
+Initial release to the WordPress theme directory.